Fuchs Foundation Arctic Expedition 2009 - FFAE2009

 The journey across the Greenland ice cap and the preparation for such a prolonged field trip is a considerable undertaking, which provides opportunities for interesting and exciting science.

-There is a great deal of potential to explore a number of applied psychology areas in the field of sport science and I plan to investigate the following areas:
+There is a great deal of potential to explore a number of applied psychology areas in the field of sport science and it was planned to investigate the following areas:

-A variety of methods will be used to engage in relevant and groundbreaking research.
+A variety of methods were used to engage in relevant and groundbreaking research.
 Much of the knowledge from the discipline of sport psychology has yet to be applied to adventurous and extreme environments.
-As Senior Lecturer in the department of Sport and Physical Education at the University of Bedfordshire, Danny can draw upon a great deal of specialist expertise and will collaborate with a number of eminent academics to support the various projects.
+As Senior Lecturer in the department of Sport and Physical Education at the University of Bedfordshire, Danny can draw upon a great deal of specialist expertise and is collaborating with a number of eminent academics to support the various projects.
 The results will be fed back to schools and used for teaching resources for the Fuchs Foundation website as well as leading to published academic papers.

 Helena Nunan